 The small change you collect transforms the lives of people like Zorina who are faced with the devastating consequences of being diagnosed with leprosy.

 After she completed her treatment a Leprosy Mission staff member came to visit her and asked her what support she needed.
 Zorina replied: "How can I live?
 I have nothing?"

-The Leprosy Mission were very concerned about Zorina's wellbeing and suggested that she join a self-help group with other leprosy-affected people living in her community.
+The Leprosy Mission was very concerned about Zorina's wellbeing and suggested that she join a self-help group with other leprosy-affected people living in her community.

-The group, which has 17 members, were very supportive of Zorina and within a few months of joining she was able to take a small loan to set up a business selling clothes.
+The group, which has 17 members, was very supportive of Zorina, and within a few months of joining she was able to take a small loan to set up a business selling clothes.

 Her hard work paid off and she was able to repay the loan quickly.
 But despite her efforts Zorina was still only making just enough money to feed her children - sometimes she could only afford to give them one meal a day.